Sixth Form Student Bursary

 - Living in care or have recently left care or an unaccompanied asylum-seeker

 - In receipt of Income Support or Universal Credit

 - In receipt of Employment and Support Allowance or Universal Credit and Disability Living Allowance or Personal Independence Payments

-- If you think you are eligible for this £1,200 Bursary, please complete the application form.
+- If you think you are eligible for this £1,200 Bursary, please complete the online application form.

 - You could receive this level of funding if: